ziyanh442/learn-design-pattern-with-go/readme.md

 Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.

+### Observer Pattern

+Observer is a behavioral design pattern.
+In this pattern there are two roles: observer, and observable (or in this case, it's called subject).
+The subject keep track of observer, and which topic are they subscribed to, everytime something change in that topic the subject can then notify every subscriber by invoking a method in their interface.

 ### References

 - [Refactoring Guru](https://refactoring.guru/)